 MintMCP enforces security guardrails at multiple levels:

-- SSO enforcement across all MCP endpoints
+- SSO enforcement across MCP endpoints

 - Role-based access control defining who can use which AI tools